garrettleising/SupremeBot/README.md

 - The bot will only fetch items once it is exactly 07:59:25 Pacific Time
 - Only run bot on Wednesday night or Thursday Morning
+- This feature can be disabled in SupremeBot.py on line 37